-Contrastive loss expects positive sample pairs to be similar and negative sample pairs dissimilar.
-Specifically, N samples from a mini-batch are augmented to be 2N samples.
-A pair of samples augmented from the same sample form a positive pair, other 2(N-1) samples are negative samples, so the contrastive loss $\mathcal{L}_C$ is defined as
+Contrastive loss expects positive sample pairs to be similar and negative sample pairs to be dissimilar.
+Specifically, N samples from a minibatch are augmented to be 2N samples.
+A pair of samples augmented from the same sample form a positive pair, and the other 2(N-1) samples are negative samples.
+Thus, the contrastive loss $\mathcal{L}_C$ is defined as

-Where $sim$ denotes similarity measure function between two feature vectors, $sim$ is cosine similarity in this work. $\Lambda^-$ denotes 2 (N-1) negative samples in addition to the positive sample pair, $\tau$ denotes a temperature parameter.
+where $sim$ denotes the similarity measure function between two feature vectors and, in this work, is the cosine similarity. $\Lambda^-$ denotes $2(N-1)$ negative samples in addition to the positive sample pair, and $\tau$ denotes a temperature parameter.

-Although powerful image-level representations can be learned by existing contrastive learning paradigm, there are still some problems: First, the existing contrastive learning uses global average pooling features for feature extraction of a sample, which may not be a good representation of the overall characteristics of a sample; second, more critically, the image-level representation learned by the instance-wise contrastive learning may be suboptimal for semantic segmentation tasks that require pixel-level discrimination.
+Although powerful image-level representations can be learned by the existing contrastive learning paradigm, there are still some problems.
+First, the existing contrastive learning uses global average pooling features for feature extraction of a sample, which may not be a good representation of the overall characteristics of a sample.
+Second, and more critically, the image-level representation learned by instance-wise contrastive learning may be suboptimal for semantic segmentation tasks that require pixel-level discrimination.
 Therefore, we proposed the GLCNet.